 About Hope Gately

 Hope Gately should have a bumper sticker proclaiming "Not a Native...But I Got Here as Fast as I Could!"
-A transplant from the Midwest, Hope has fallen in love with Colorado's mountains, lakes, and lush valleys.
-She plays in them as often as possible and, when she's not lacing up her hiking boots, she's slipping into some sexy heels for a night out at a local Boulder restaurant or brewery.
+A transplant from the Midwest, Hope has fallen in love with Colorado's mountains playing in them as often as possible.
+When she's not lacing up her hiking boots or skiing pristine powder, she's slipping into some sexy heels for a night out at a local Boulder restaurant or brewery.
 Along with writing about Colorado in all its glory, Hope practices living locally, by attending farmer's markets, listening to live-local music, frequenting festivals, and recreating in her community!

 Read more about Hope Gately here.